junerockwell/REST_NodeJS_API_Samples/API_MySQL_AWS/README.md

 [Sequelize](https://github.com/sequelize/sequelize) is an ORM and a good alternative to `mysql` driver.
 In this project, I use only `mysql` which expects SQL Statements.
 However, with Sequelize, you don't make SQL Statements.
 It's beneficial to use Sequelize because it handles many SQL-DB like MSSQL Server, MariaDB and especially MySQL.
 I like making SQL Statements and being nostalgic, I decided to use `mysql` only without any ORM and other frameworks to interface with MySQL for this Web API app.

 ## Create the Database
+Three instances (or ways) to have a MySQL Database:

 **1. Remote MySQL DB on Amazon RDS:** https://aws.amazon.com/getting-started/hands-on/create-mysql-db/

 **2. Local using MAMP on MacOS**